val7304/flashcards/readme_ci.md

 #### The pipeline uses the project's dedicated Checkstyle configuration
 These rules are enforced automatically during the CI pipeline stages.

-> Note: The file `sonar-project.properties` is only required on branches scanned by SonarCloud

-> Only `main` branch when using the free plan

 ---

 ### Branch profile